 Schedule Growth

 The design-build method is pushed heavily when the project is schedule-driven.
-Taking advantage of the overlapping project phases in the design-build approach, a contractor can lay out the project more easily to fit the schedule.
+Using the design-build approach's overlapping project phases, a contractor can lay out the project more easily to fit the schedule.
 According to the Construction Industry Institute (CII), compared to the design-build approach, the design-bid-build method has increased design and construction schedule growth and has the potential for increased risk for projects with tighter timelines.

 Construction Speed

 For project owners who do not have a lot of construction management or engineering support, managing multiple contractors is a challenge that often leads to frequent change orders, resulting in cost and schedule overruns.
-Among all project delivery methods, the design-build approach has the highest design and construction speed, owing to the single source of accountability that lets the design-build contractor fix issues without having to rely on other contractors.
-The faster construction speed translates to a lower-cost impact for project owners.
+Among all project delivery methods, the design-build approach has the highest design and construction speed, owing to the single source of accountability that lets the design-build contractor fix issues without relying on other contractors.
+The faster construction speed translates to a lower cost impact for project owners.

 Scope of Changes and Rework